Washington National Cathedral: 2011 earthquake

 Although fundraising to repair the damage began soon after the earthquake, it took the cathedral three years to raise the $15 million to complete the first phase of repairs.
 In August 2013, the cost of the repairs was re-estimated at $26 million.
 About $10 million had already been raised by this date to pay for the repairs, half of that coming from the Lilly Endowment.
 The cathedral began charging a $10 admission fee for tourists in January 2014, and started renting out its worship and other spaces to outside groups to raise cash.
 The cathedral also transformed the Herb Cottage (its old baptistry building adjacent to the cathedral) into a for-profit coffeehouse operated by the Open City café chain.

 Phase I of the restoration, which cost $10 million, repaired the internal ceiling's stone and mortar and was completed in February 2015.
 The planned 10-year, $22 million Phase II will repair or replace the damaged stones atop the cathedral.

-In June 2015, Washington National Cathedral leaders said the church needed $200 million, which would both complete repairs and establish a foundation to give the cathedral financial stability.
+In June 2015, Washington National Cathedral leaders said the church needed $200 million, which would both complete repairs and expand its endowment to give the cathedral financial stability.
 The cathedral began working on a capital fundraising campaign, which The New York Times said was one of the largest ever by an American religious institution, to begin in 2018 or 2019.
-Hall said that the cathedral also planned to reopen its continuing education college and its Center for Prayer and Pilgrimage (a space on the cathedral's crypt level dedicated to prayer, meditation, and devotional practice).
+Hall said that the cathedral also planned to reopen the former College of Preachers and its Center for Prayer and Pilgrimage (a space on the cathedral's crypt level dedicated to prayer, meditation, and devotional practice).
 After three years of deficit spending, however, the cathedral also announced additional cuts to music programs to balance its budget.

+In September 2022, the Cathedral publicly launched a $150 million comprehensive campaign, A Cathedral for the Future, which targets raising all necessary funds to complete the remaining earthquake repairs, estimated at around $24 million.
+Once full funding is acquired, project managers estimate it will take several years to complete, given the complexity of the work and the great heights and weather conditions.
+The Cathedral hopes to complete all earthquake repairs by 2030.
+The Cathedral for the Future campaign concluded in early 2025, raising $185 million dollars.
+The funding supports future ministries ($97 million), earthquake damage, the organ restoration project, allowed for the appointment of a Pastor for Digital Ministry, and endowed the office of the Canon Missioner and Canon Vicar.